MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - each version of a file is represented as a blob.
+Holds a files data but none of its metadata.
-2. tree - TODO
+2. tree - records blob identifiers, path names, and a bit of metadata for all of the files in one directory.
-3. commit - TODO
+3. commit - holds metadata for each change in the repository.
-4. repo - TODO
+4. repo - contains all of the information needed to retain and manage the revisions and history of a project.
-5. hash - TODO
+5. hash - a unique identifier for an object in the database.